 - INSIDER SECRET Blogger’ Skint Dad’ reveals how NEVER to miss out on a deal

 - Marketing expert Ron Pousson shares the top 5 SEO tips for small businesses

 - ISIS struggles to retain grip as losses pile up in Iraq

 - Drones caught delivering phones, drugs to U.K. prison

-He said he and his group have been running to provide more admission to the net through ‘Unfastened Primary,’ an initiative that is already launched in 22 countries across the world, including Nigeria, where it is partnering with Airtel.
-“We are an increasing number of focused on connectivity and at the same time as human beings are embracing the net.
+He said he and his group have been running to provide more admission to the net through ‘Unfastened Primary,’ an initiative already launched in 22 countries worldwide, including Nigeria, where it is partnering with Airtel.
+“We are an increasing number focused on connectivity, and simultaneously as humans are embracing the net.